 From Counter-Strike rip-off comparisons and bemused series fans about it not being a true Rainbow Six game to where we are now, it’s been quite the ride for Rainbow Six Siege.
 Its early days were rough, but thanks to regular patches and a steady flow of new content, Siege has climbed the ranks to be one of the best PC FPS games on the market.

 The meta never stays the same for long, but one thing will always remain: the cheek-clenching tension of holding a corner.
-A game that you can pick up and play pretty easily but take forever to master.
+A game that you can pick up and play pretty easily but take forever to master, Siege is always shifting and reshaping itself with each season so it constantly feels like a fresh game.

 Unabashedly inspired by the work of id Software and 3D Realms, Dusk seeks to capture the spirit of nineties FPS nirvana while bringing its own twist and, hell, does it deliver.
 Imagine DOOM but with cultists and dual-wielding while you bunny hop around and utterly ruin some scarecrows and you have the right idea.